-Considering that a large carcass is very high in moisture and nitrogen, adding too much carbon likely will not be a threat to composting success.
-In the case of mortality composting, proper pile construction will result in gross C:N, considerably higher than the common 30:1 ratio and this does not appear to inhibit composting of large carcasses.
+Considering that a large carcass is very high in moisture and nitrogen, adding too much carbon will not likely be a threat to composting success.
+In the case of mortality composting, proper pile construction will result in unbalanced C:N, considerably higher than the common 30:1 ratio.
 Moisture distribution will be uneven throughout the pile and there are likely to be pockets of anaerobic decomposition immediately around the mortality.
-While much of the external carbon does not interact with the composting center, it serves a larger role in biofiltration and insulation.
+While much of the external carbon does not interact with the carcass at the center, it serves a larger role in bio-filtration and insulation.
 The extra carbon material is also valuable in absorbing excess moisture from the mortality.
-Conventional turning and C:N balance comes into play at the end of this process, weeks after the mortality has been consumed by the process.
-Anecdote: Winter Tip - surrounding the carcasses in warm or active compost will give them a quicker start, especially for winter or early spring mortalities.
+Conventional turning and proper C:N balance comes into play at the end of this process, weeks after the mortality has been consumed by the process.

+Winter Tip - surrounding the carcasses in warm or active compost will give them a quicker start, especially for winter or early spring mortalities.
 In Montana, producers have been successful with attaining necessary temperatures by placing non-frozen carcasses in the pile and building the core with silage, warm compost or manure solids.
 The pile should always be capped with a "clean" material such as sawdust or chopped straw.
 Likewise, getting carcasses started in compost before they freeze in the field helps the pile attain and maintain desirable temperatures.

 Successful composting of mortalities has been reported with base thicknesses between 12 to 24 inches.
-The base should be comprised of a material that is both absorbent and bulky, such as wood chips and shreds with sizable pieces being 4 to 6 inches in length.
-This composting material is important for achieving satisfactory porosity for aeration.
+The base should be comprised of a material that is both absorbent and bulky, such as wood chips, and shreds with sizable pieces being 4 to 6 inches in length.
+This base material is important for achieving satisfactory porosity for aeration.
 Material that packs tightly or is excessively wet is not recommended.
-The base material should not be excessively dry but moist like a damp, wrung-out sponge.
+The base material should not be excessively dry either, but moist like a damp, wrung-out sponge.
 To save time, always have a couple bases ready to accept animal mortalities.
 The carcass can be placed once a satisfactory base is established.